m4zin/CSGO-Wallhack/README.md

 - The offsets are not updated, hence you should download hazedumper for csgo and change them respectively when needed.
 - You can add more cheats to your liking to the code such as aimbot/triggerbot/radar hacks.
 - Have fun!

+The only cheat I have added in the code is glow ESP.
+Make sure your game is running, Press F1 in-game to activate the ESP.